rackerlabs/rackspace-how-to/content/general/rackspace-cloud-user-groups.md

 4. Click **Create New User Group**.

-5. Enter a simpla identifier for the **Group Name** and a longer description for **Group Description**.
+5. Enter a simple identifier for the **Group Name** and a longer description for **Group Description**.

 6. Click **Create Group**.